 It was the first high-rise hotel built in New Mexico.
 Its construction combined the generous use of local materials and craftsmanship with the most advanced construction techniques available just before World War II.

-You may remember his diner featured in a few episodes of Better Call Saul season 5.
+You may remember his diner featured in a few Better Call Saul season 5 episodes.

 Here you can enjoy “Tapas y Vinos,” a restaurant that highlights the tradition of Spanish gastronomy.

 We finish the list of what to see in Albuquerque.
 It was a long list with many interesting and varied places.
-Balloon rides, series sets, baseball stadiums, historic hotels, some museums, and lots and lots of nature.
+Balloon rides, series sets, baseball stadiums, historic hotels, museums, and lots of nature.

 So now you know, if you visit the south of the United States, be sure to visit Albuquerque, a place with a lot to know.